eartho-group/eartho/README.md

 ## How It Works

 Eartho serves as a privacy-focused layer between users and major authentication providers like Google, Facebook, and others.
-When users log in using Eartho, they can still choose popular sign-in options such as **Google Sign-In** or **Facebook Login**, but with a critical difference: **Big Tech companies will no longer have access to your users’ data**.
+When users log in using Eartho, they can still choose popular sign-in options such as **Google Sign-In** or **Facebook Login**, but with a critical difference: **Big Tech companies will no longer have access to your users’ login services list**.

-### Key Process:
-1. **User Login**:
-   - When a user selects a login option (e.g., Google or Facebook), Eartho wraps the process, acting as an intermediary between the user and the authentication provider.

-2. **Eartho as the Provider**:
-   - While users still authenticate via their preferred service, Eartho handles the interaction and prevents the original provider (Google, Facebook, etc.) from seeing the service you use.

-3. **Data Protection**:
-   - All authentication data is encrypted and protected by Eartho.
-Big Tech providers can only process the basic login flow, but they cannot track the user's activity, personal preferences, or any other data within the app.
-Eartho ensures your users’ privacy by restricting data access only to the login process.

-4. **Seamless Integration**:
-   - Eartho offers an easy-to-integrate solution for developers, requiring minimal changes to the existing login system.
-Your users will enjoy the same familiarity with major login providers, but with the added benefit of enhanced privacy and security through Eartho.

 By wrapping major sign-in services, Eartho provides the best of both worlds: the convenience of popular authentication providers and the security of true privacy for users, ensuring that no personal data leaks to third-party companies.